scipy/scipy/doc/source/dev/contributor/building_faq.rst

 ======================

-If you have any problems installing SciPy on your Mac based on these instructions, please check the `scipy-users and scipy-dev mailing list archives
+If you have any problems installing SciPy on your Mac based on these instructions, please check the `scipy-dev mailing list archives
 <https://www.scipy.org/mailing-lists>`__
 for possible solutions.
-If you are still stuck, feel free to join scipy-users for further assistance.
+If you are still stuck, feel free to join scipy-dev for further assistance.
 Please have the following information ready:

 * Your OS version